rstudio/rmarkdown/README.md

 The **rmarkdown** package has several goals:

-1. Generate the most common types of output (HTML, MS Word, PDF, and Beamer) using a simple R function call with one argument.
+1. Generate attractive HTML, PDF, MS Word, and Beamer output using a simple R function call with one argument.

 2. At the same time, ensure that the R interface fully exposes the underlying options and capabilities of pandoc.